andresoro/options/README.md

-Black-Scholes options pricing with testing
+#Black-Scholes options pricing with testing

+Model assumes you know price or volatility